Pranshu-Bahadur/tic-tac-toe-minimax/README.md

 A basic version of the popular game "Tic Tac Toe" also known as Knots & Crosses.
 The purpose of this project from me was to learn and apply the Minimax algorithm with Alpha Beta Pruning.

+## Dependencies

+This project is built on base Python 3.7.2 along with the pygame library for the gui.

+Installing pygame,
+Open Console:

+'''
+	pip install pygame
+'''
+## How to execute code:

+### GUI
+To run the gui version of the project through a python complier, you will need to run the Tic-Tac-Toe.py file in Resources->code

+### Text based
+To run the text version the project through a python complier, you will need to run the textBased.py file in Resources->code

 ## Minimax and Alpha Beta Pruning:

 "Minimax is a kind of backtracking algorithm that is used in decision making and game theory to find the optimal move for a player, assuming that your opponent also plays optimally.
 It is widely used in two player turn-based games such as Tic-Tac-Toe